jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type - script to read file type 13-symbolic_link - link to create symbolic link 14-copy_html - script to copy only htm files and are of latest version
+12-file_type - script to read file type 13-symbolic_link - link to create symbolic link 14-copy_html - script to copy only htm files and are of latest version 100-lets_move - script to move all file beginning with an uppercase